SyncfusionExamples/how-to-bind-the-list-of-string-to-wpf-data-grid/README.md

-# How to bind the list of string to WPF DataGrid(SfDataGrid)?
+# How to Bind the List of String to WPF DataGrid?

-## About the sample

 This sample illustrates how to bind the list of string to [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).

-[WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) is bound to a collection with a class type.
-You can bind a list of string as an ItemsSource of SfDataGrid can be achieved by using [GridTemplateColumn](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridTemplateColumn.html).
+`DataGrid` is bound to a collection with a class type.
+You can bind a list of string as an ItemsSource of `DataGrid` can be achieved by using [GridTemplateColumn](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GridTemplateColumn.html).

 ```c#
 public class ViewModel